reynoldsnlp/hfst/python/pypi/README.rst

 OS X must be 10.7 or higher.

 Wheels for Windows are experimental.
 They are 32-bit and also require a 32-bit python to work correctly.
-They are available for python versions 3.5 and 3.6;
+Wheels are available for python versions 3.5 and 3.6;
 earlier versions would need an older compiler that does not support C++11 features.
 Wheels for version 3.7. may be added to future releases.